 Of these four response styles, Active Constructive Responding is the one that has a positive impact and can boost the quality of your relationships.
 How does it do this?

-How can we respond more effectively and thus have better quality relationships?
+How can we respond more effectively for better quality relationships?

-1. Evaluate your style.
+Evaluate your communication style.
 Reflect on whether you are actively engaged or passively listening, and whether your tone is constructive or destructive.
 Adjust accordingly.

 And if you have responded in an ineffective way, reflect on the reasons this may have happened.
 Were you feeling concerned?
 Frustrated?
 Annoyed?
 Did it trigger something for you?
 Take the time to work through this, and if relevant, share this with the person.